Command Line Interface

 hse storage add /var/bulk/kvdb1 storage.staging.path=/var/fast/staging1

-The staging media class directory /var/fast/staging1
+The staging media class directory /var/fast/staging1 is configured for

-the KVDB home directory /var/bulk/kvdb1
+the KVDB home directory /var/bulk/kvdb1.

 The next time an application opens the KVDB, the newly added